kubernetes/autoscaler/vertical-pod-autoscaler/README.md

 # Intro

-Vertical Pod Autoscaler (VPA) frees users from the necessity of setting up-to-date resource limits and requests for the containers in their pods.
+Vertical Pod Autoscaler (VPA) frees users from the necessity of setting up-to-date resource requests for the containers in their pods.
 When configured, it will set the requests automatically based on usage and thus allow proper scheduling onto nodes so that appropriate resource amount is available for each pod.
-It will also maintain ratios between limits and requests that were specified in initial containers configuration.
+It will also maintain ratios between requests and limits that were specified in initial containers configuration.

 It can both down-scale pods that are over-requesting resources, and also up-scale pods that are under-requesting resources based on their usage over